r0nlt/Space-Radiation-Tolerant/CONTRIBUTING.md

 - Release notes for significant contributions
 - Documentation for major features

-The original framework is developed by Rishab Nuguru, with credits to great R&D projects done by physicist and engineers in the  past.
+The original framework is developed by Rishab Nuguru, with credits to great R&D projects done by physicists and engineers in the  past.

 ## Questions?